 - If a student is noticed to be missing, the D.D.C.A.
 School Connector will ask for the support of other Staff or Administrators to find the child - Administrators and Staff will conduct an extensive search of the facility or designated areas that include classrooms, offices, bathrooms, dining a areas or other designated areas if the search - After an extensive search is complete, and the child is not found, the parents and police will be notified. involves an offsite field trip, activity, or event.
-The Director will notify the DHS Childcare Licensing Consultant that a child is missing.
+The Head of School will be notified that a child is missing.